Acoustoelectric/Acoustoelectric_Heterogeneous_Simulation/README.md

 ## Specifications:
 ### Step 1: Acoustic Simulation
-Currently, I've got the SEFT tutorial at tranducer frequency 55kHz, with a sinusoidal pulse.
+Currently, I've got the SEFT tutorial at transducer frequency of 55kHz, with a sinusoidal pulse.
 Is it possible to run through a unipolar pulse instead?
-Then also to change the frequency this higher frequency pulse is sent through to 2kHz?
 So it's a 55kHz transducer modulating at 2kHz with a unipolar pulse?
-This would be a common set up for tumor ablation(though we are using it for a different purpose).
+This would be a common set up for tumor ablation-though we are using it for a different purpose.

 Example Unipolar waveform = 0.5*(sin(2\*pi\*fs\*t)+|sin(2\*pi\*fs\*t) | )